2025–26 Al-Mina'a SC season: Summer transfer window

 The Iraq Stars League's summer transfer window will run from 20 July to 20 September 2025, following a timing change by the Iraqi Football Association.
 Two months before the transfer window opened, the club's management renewed the contract of Congolese professional player Tuisila Kisinda for an additional season.
 On 30 June, the club's management decided to release a number of players due to their poor technical level, they're: Amir Ahmed, Hameed Ali Hameed, Jaafar Shenaishil, Sajjad Alaa, and Mohammed Ghaleb.
 Four players' contracts also expired and the club was unable to renew them due to unforeseen circumstances, they're: Waziri Shentembo, Gerald Takwara, Ousseynou Thioune and André Alsanati.
-In 21 July, the contract of the Gabonese midfielder Clench Loufilou was renewed.
-In 31 July, defensive midfielder Haider Salem has moved to Amanat Baghdad, and Al-Minaa officially announced the signing of Tunisian defender Dhiaeddine Jouini for one season.
+On 21 July, the contract of the Gabonese midfielder Clench Loufilou was renewed.
+On 31 July, defensive midfielder Haider Salem has moved to Amanat Baghdad, and Al-Minaa officially announced the signing of Tunisian defender Dhiaeddine Jouini for one season.
 As well as the signing of Moroccan winger Reda Majji.
-In 6 August the club announced the signing of Nigerian striker Iyayi Atiemwen.
-In 7 August, the club announced its contract with the right-back Haider Ahmed and striker Mahmoud Khalil, and the next day he signed the right-back, Faisal Jassim, who played in a previous period for the team.
-In 9 August, the club announced its contract with goalkeeper Ali Ibadi and midfielder Ahmed Mahmoud, nicknamed the Japanese.
+On 6 August the club announced the signing of Nigerian striker Iyayi Atiemwen.
+On 7 August, the club announced its contract with the right-back Haider Ahmed and striker Mahmoud Khalil, and the next day he signed the right-back, Faisal Jassim, who played in a previous period for the team.
+On 9 August, the club announced its contract with goalkeeper Ali Ibadi and midfielder Ahmed Mahmoud, nicknamed the Japanese.
 On the same day, the club announced the signing of defensive midfielder Ali Al-Sajjad Sabah.
-In 16 August, the club announced the signing of midfielder Murtadha Ali Malas.
+On 16 August, the club announced the signing of midfielder Murtadha Ali Malas.
 On the same day, Hamid Abdulla left the team without a known reason, with one more season remaining on his contract with the club.
-In 18 August, Al-Minaa announced the departure of its striker and team captain, Alaa Abdul-Zahra, confirming that his contract would not be renewed.
+On 18 August, Al-Minaa announced the departure of its striker and team captain, Alaa Abdul-Zahra, confirming that his contract would not be renewed.
 Meanwhile, the club announced the signing of Jordanian striker Mohammad Aburiziq, nicknamed Pogba.
-In 19 August, striker Salem Ahmed's contract was not renewed and moved to Al-Shorta.
-In 20 August, defender Hussein Amer moved to Al-Talaba, while goalkeeper Abed Saleem and defender Mujtaba Ali renewed their contracts with club, and the club announced the signing of defender Najm Shwan and goalkeeper Abdullah Ghazi.
-In 23 August, the club announced the signing of striker Mohammed Qasim Nassif from Al-Quwa Al-Jawiya.
+On 19 August, striker Salem Ahmed's contract was not renewed and moved to Al-Shorta.
+On 20 August, defender Hussein Amer moved to Al-Talaba, while goalkeeper Abed Saleem and defender Mujtaba Ali renewed their contracts with club, and the club announced the signing of defender Najm Shwan and goalkeeper Abdullah Ghazi.
+On 23 August, the club announced the signing of striker Mohammed Nassif from Al-Quwa Al-Jawiya.
 Later, defender Gerald Takwara moved to Al Ittihad Misurata.